nunomaduro/phpinsights/docs/insights/README.md

   src/YourClass.php:19: Unused parameter $thisIsUnusedParameter.
 ```

-After verififcation [in documentation](https://phpinsights.com/insights/code.html#unused-parameter), you know that `\SlevomatCodingStandard\Sniffs\Functions\UnusedParameterSniff` class is responsible for the `[Code] Unused parameter` error and it contains `private const NAME = 'SlevomatCodingStandard.Functions.UnusedParameter’;`.
+After verification [in documentation](https://phpinsights.com/insights/code.html#unused-parameter), you know that `\SlevomatCodingStandard\Sniffs\Functions\UnusedParameterSniff` class is responsible for the `[Code] Unused parameter` error and it contains `private const NAME = 'SlevomatCodingStandard.Functions.UnusedParameter’;`.
 Let's use it together with the `@phpcsSuppress` annotation:

 ```php
 final class YourClass